Cardiovascular System Heart Vector

 12. What is the pericardium?

-The fibrous, serous sac that surrounds the heart and roots of the great vessels.
+The pericardium is the fibrous, double-layered sac that surrounds the heart and the roots of the great vessels, providing protection and reducing friction during heartbeats.

 13. What is positive inotropism?

-The pressure stretching the ventricular walls at the onset of ventricular contraction.
+Preload is the initial stretching of the ventricular walls due to the volume of blood filling the heart at the beginning of ventricular contraction.

-The volume of blood ejected by the left ventricle during each contraction.
+Stroke volume is the amount of blood ejected from the left ventricle during each contraction.

 17. What is vasoconstriction?